Loess Hills

 The Loess Hills are a formation of wind-deposited loess soil in the westernmost parts of Iowa and Missouri, and the easternmost parts of Nebraska and Kansas, along the Missouri River.

 Geology

 The Loess (/ˈloʊ.əs/, /ˈlʌs/, or /ˈlɛs/) Hills are generally located between 1 and 15 mi east of the Missouri River channel.
 The Loess Hills rise 200 ft above the flat plains forming a narrow band running north–south 200 mi along the Missouri River.
 These hills are the first rise in land beyond the floodplain, forming something of a "front range" for Iowa, and parts of Missouri and Nebraska adjacent to the Missouri River.
-The Loess land formations of Iowa extend north into South Dakota and is a feature of three state Parks in South Eastern South Dakota.
-Union Grove State Park, Newton Hills State Park and Blood Run State Park.
+The Loess land formations of Iowa extend north into South Dakota and are a feature of three state Parks in South Eastern South Dakota: Union Grove State Park, Newton Hills State Park and Blood Run State Park.